Church Missionary Society in New Zealand: Founding of the mission in New Zealand

-Work of the CMS mission in New Zealand
+Work of the mission in New Zealand

-The CMS Mission House in Kerikeri, completed in 1822, ranks as New Zealand's oldest surviving building.
+The CMS Mission House in Kerikeri, completed in 1822, is New Zealand's oldest surviving building.
 In the early days the CMS funded its activities largely through trade.
 Thomas Kendall sold weapons to Māori people, with muskets being the primary item traded by whaling and sealing ships for food; with this trade in weapons resulting in the Musket Wars (1807–1842).
-Kendall brought Māori war-chief Hongi Hika to London in 1820, creating a minor sensation.
+Kendall brought Māori war chief Hongi Hika to London in 1820, creating a minor sensation.
 When Henry Williams became the leader of the missionaries at Paihia in 1823, he immediately stopped the trade in muskets.
 The mission schools provided religious education and literacy skills in the Māori language, as well as English language skills.
 Karaitiana Rangi was the first person baptised, which occurred in 1825.
 However the evangelical mission of the CMS achieved success only after the baptism of Ngāpuhi chief Rawiri Taiwhanga in 1830.
 His example influenced others to be baptised into the Christian faith.
 The CMS established farms at Kerikeri and at Te Waimate mission and engaged workers from Sydney to assist in the farming; William Spikeman, a herdsman, arrived in 1833.
 In 1833 a mission was established at Kaitaia in Northland as well as a mission at Puriri on the Waihou River.
 In 1835 missions were established in the Bay of Plenty and Waikato regions at Tauranga, Matamata and Rotorua.
 The possessions of these missions were plundered during an inter-tribal war between the Māori people of Matamata, Rotorua and the Waikato river.
 In 1836 a mission was open in the Manukau Harbour region.